thomasbouix/netgen/README.md

 # NetGen
-Fully customizable neural network generator for the Zynq SoC.

-## Purpose
-Development of a framework allowing a quick implementation of a neural network on Zynq.
+Development of a framework allowing a quick implementation of a customizable neural network on Zynq.

 ## Documentation
 See doc/ for details.

+## Open-Source
+This project is open-source, any participation is welcomed !